demqa/MandelbrotSet/README.md

 ## MandelbrotSet visualizer using SFML

-It will contain SIMD optimizations, such as AVX2, to increase performance
+This branch will contain nothing but original code of my Mandelbrot without optimisations

 ### Control Hotkeys: